-- Schedule 2 lists the sexual offences to which section 72 applies and which predominantly identifies offences against children under the age of 18 and offences involving indecent photographs of children.
+- Schedule 2 lists the sexual offences to which section 72 applies.
+Until recently it predominantly identified offences against children under the age of 18 and offences involving indecent photographs of children.

 - There is no requirement for the crime to be an offence in both countries.

-Members of the Kangs Sexual Criminal Offences Defence Team travelled on two separate occasions to Kenya in order to interview potential witnesses and to arrange for the witnesses to give evidence to the Crown Court in Birmingham.
+Members of the Kangs Sexual Criminal Offences Defence Team travelled on two separate occasions to Kenya to conduct relevant defence enquiries and to arrange for defence witnesses based in Kenya to give live evidence to the Crown Court in England.

 It is imperative that you instruct an experienced solicitor as soon as you become aware of an allegation being made.
 Crucially, it is essential to have a solicitor present in interview at the police station, whether it is an interview by appointment or under arrest, in order to ensure that the appropriate experience and advice is at hand.

-To discuss an allegation of a sexual offence of any nature please contact:
+To discuss an allegation of a sexual offence of any nature please contact us.